POEM - Patient Orientated Eczema Measure

 About using POEM

-2. Since September 2022, POEM for commercial use (e.g commercial clinical trials) has required a fee.
+2. Since September 2022, commercial use of POEM (e.g. commercial clinical trials) has required a fee.
 It is downloadable for commercial use exclusively via this website.
 If you have a query regarding the nature of your usage, then please get in touch.
 Commercial use of POEM implies that you agree to the Terms and Conditions that will download alongside POEM through this website.

-5. Poem is available commercially on a per patient basis i.e if a clinical trial has 50 enrolled patients, 50 'users' must be purchased, regardless of the number of data collection time points for each participant.
+5. POEM is available commercially on a per patient basis (e.g. if a clinical trial has 50 enrolled patients, 50 'users' must be purchased), regardless of the number of data collection time points for each participant.
 When selecting the number of 'users' on the payment page, make this equal to the number of enrolled patients.
 If more patients enrol after initial purchase, please return and purchase the additional number of patients.
-If you are purchasing more than 1000 users, you will need to place multiple orders as the largest order is 1000 users.

 Please complete the order through this website and note the order reference.